-Please stations' facilities the National Enquiries see the section on Rail nationalrail.co.uk/stations for full details or our station accessibility document tfl.gov.uk/accessguides.
+Please see the stations' facilities section on the National Rail Enquiries website nationalrail.co.uk/stations for full details or our station accessibility document tfl.gov.uk/accessguides.
 Should facilities on which passengers rely become temporarily unavailable we will update the system within 24 hours of notification of a problem and provide an estimated time for when the facility will be functioning again.
 This information will be available to station colleagues who will help re-plan a journey if required.
 The information is also available directly through our website, ticket offices, contact centre and station Help Points.